 Generally speaking, your blog posts should be ‘soft sell’ where you give value by educating and sharing your expertise with the goal of building a loyal audience.
 Regular blogging is a great way to build rapport with your audience as they get to know you through the tone and content of your posts.

 3 steps to choosing your blog topics

 At Wildheart we have a standard process to help our customers choose the blog topics that are most relevant for their audience.
-We do this as part of our Essential Setup package.
+We do this as part of our SEO Package.

 We want you to get the most out of your own content marketing efforts too, which is why we’re going to share our process with you.

 By the end of this post you’ll have the tools you need to be able to think more deeply and empathetically with your audience.
 You’ll also be ready to start loading your own content schedule, which we’ll be giving away free next week.

 So, here are those 3 steps to choosing your blog topics:

 This is the most important stage, as it sets out who your customers are, what motivates them to buy from you, and how they’re likely to interact with your business.